raman-sc/VASP/Sibulk-VTST/README.md

 ```
 INCAR        - should contain LEPSILON=.TRUE. or LCALCEPS=.TRUE. because we want 'MACROSCOPIC STATIC DIELECTRIC TENSOR' in the OUTCAR
 KPOINTS      - just kpoints (soft link of the KPOINTS file from the PHONON folder, to prevent errors)
+freq.dat     - contains frequencies (soft link of the freq.dat file from the PHONON folder)
-OUTCAR.phon  - should contain 'Eigenvectors after division by SQRT(mass)' either from VASP (soft link of the OUTCAR file from the PHONON folder)
+modes_sqrt_amu.dat - contains eigenvectors/sqrt(mass in amu) (soft link of the modes_sqrt_amu.dat file from the PHONON folder)
-POSCAR.phon  - VASP5 format is *required* (atomic symbols and numbers), at this point only positive scales are supported (soft link of the POSCAR file from the PHONON folder)
+POSCAR.phon  - VASP4 or VASP5 format is supported, at this point only positive scales are supported (soft link of the POSCAR file from the PHONON folder)
 POTCAR       - `PAW_PBE Si 05Jan2001` PP (soft link to the POTCAR file from the PHONON folder)
 raman.sub    - shell script for the scheduler to *do the deed*
 ```